-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-As a result of the dissolution of the Redevelopment Agency of the City of San Mateo, a Long-Range Property Management Plan has been drafted and approved by the State.
-City chose MidPen Housing for the development of two sites (approx. 2.4 acres total) located in downtown San Mateo that were owned by the former Redevelopment Agency.
+As a result of the dissolution of the Redevelopment Agency of the City of San Mateo, a Long Range Property Management Plan has been drafted and approved by the State.
+City chose MidPen Housing for the development of two sites (approx. 2.4 acres total) located in downtown San

+Mateo that were owned by the former Redevelopment Agency.
 The sites will be developed with 225 affordable housing units and a public parking garage.
 The project obtained full planning approvals and an executed Disposition, Development and Loan Agreement in summer of 2020.
-Construction commenced in 2022 and is expected to be completed in 2024.
+Construction is to commence throughout 2022.